Religion in Indonesia

-Several different religions are practised in Indonesia.

-Indonesia is officially a presidential republic and a unitary state.
-Indonesia has the world's largest Muslim population and the first principle of Indonesia's philosophical foundation, Pancasila, requires its citizens to state "the One and almighty God".
-Consequently, atheists in Indonesia experience official discrimination in the context of registration of births and marriages and the issuance of identity cards.
-In addition, the Aceh province officially enforces Sharia law and is notorious for its discriminatory practices towards religious and sexual minorities.
-There are also pro-Sharia and fundamentalist movements in several parts of the country with overwhelming Muslim majorities.
+Several different religions are practised in Indonesia, which is officially a secular state without an established state religion.
+The first principle of Indonesia's philosophical foundation, Pancasila, requires its citizens to state the belief in "the one and almighty God".
+Although, as explained by the Constitutional Court, this first sila of Pancasila is an explicit recognition of divine substances (i.e. divine providence) and meant as a principle on how to live together in a religiously diverse society.
+Blasphemy is a punishable offence (since 1965, see § History) and the Indonesian government has a discriminatory attitude towards its numerous tribal religions, atheist and agnostic citizens.
+In addition, the Aceh province officially applies Sharia and implements different practices towards religious and sexual minorities.

 Several different religions are practised in the country, and their collective influence on the country's political, economic and cultural life is significant.
-Despite constitutionally guaranteeing freedom of religion, the government recognises only six religions since 1965: Islam, Christianity (Catholicism, under the label of "Katholik", and Protestantism, under the label of "Kristen" are recognised separately), Hinduism, Buddhism and Confucianism.
-In that same year, the government specify that it will not ban other religions, specifically mentioning Judaism, Zoroastrianism, Shinto, and Taoism.
+Despite constitutionally guaranteeing freedom of religion, in 1965 the government recognized only six religions: Islam, Christianity (Catholicism, under the label of "Katolik", and Protestantism, under the label of "Kristen" are recognised separately), Hinduism, Buddhism and Confucianism.
+In that same year, the government specified that it will not ban other religions, specifically mentioning Judaism, Zoroastrianism, Shinto, and Taoism as examples.
 According to a 2017 decision of the Constitutional Court of Indonesia, "the branches/flows of beliefs" (aliran kepercayaan)—ethnic religions with new religious movements—must be recognised and included in an Indonesian identity card (KTP).
 Based on data collected by the Indonesian Conference on Religion and Peace (ICRP), there are about 245 unofficial religions in Indonesia.

-Indonesian law between 1975 and the 2017 Constitutional Court decision required its citizens to have a KTP that identifies them with one of the six religions. (since 2017 citizens that don't identify with those religions may identify themselves to profess "believe in Divine Omnipotence" or leave that section blank).
-Indonesia does not recognise agnosticism or atheism, and blasphemy is illegal.
-In 2018 Indonesian governmental statistics, 86.7% of Indonesians identified themselves as Muslim (with Sunnis about 99%, Shias about 1% and Ahmadis 0.2%), Christianity (7.6% Protestantism, 3.12% Catholicism), 1.74% Hindu, 0.77% Buddhist, 0.03% Confucian and 0.05% others.
+From 1975 to 2017, Indonesian law mandated that its citizens possess an identity card indicating their religious affiliation, which could be chosen from a selection of those six recognised religions.
+However, since 2017, citizens who do not identify with those religions have the option to leave that section blank on their identity card.
+Although there is no apostasy law preventing Indonesians from converting to any religion, Indonesia does not recognise agnosticism or atheism, and blasphemy is considered illegal.
+According to Ministry of Home Affairs data in 2024, 87.09% of Indonesians identified themselves as Muslim (with Sunnis about 99%, Shias about 1%), 10.45% Christians (7.38% Protestants, 3.07% Roman Catholic), 1.67% Hindu, 0.71% Buddhists, 0.03% Confucians, 0.04% Folk and others.